$hp$-optimal convergence of the original DG method for linear hyperbolic problems on special simplicial meshes

-This paper aims at extending even more the knowledge on the convergence analysis of the $\h\p$-DG for first order hyperbolic problems in the following aspects: for constant convection fields, \begin{itemize} \item we prove $\h\p$-optimal convergence of the method in the $L^2$ norm, thus generalizing the results in~\cite{Cockburn-Dong-Guzman:2008} to the $\p$-version of the method; \item we prove $\h\p$-optimal convergence of the method in the DG norm also on special simplicial meshes as in~\cite{Cockburn-Dong-Guzman:2008}, thus generalizing the results in~\cite{Houston-Schwab-Suli:2000} to the case of simplicial meshes. \end{itemize} To the aim, we analyse the $\h\p$ approximation properties of the CDG projector introduced in~\cite{Cockburn-Dong-Guzman:2008B}.
+This paper aims at extending even more the knowledge on the convergence analysis of the $\h\p$-{discontinuous Galerkin} ($\h\p$-DG) for first order hyperbolic problems in the following aspects: for constant convection fields, \begin{itemize} \item we prove $\h\p$-optimal convergence of the method in the $L^2$ norm, thus generalizing the results in~\cite{Cockburn-Dong-Guzman:2008} to the $\p$-version of the method; \item we prove $\h\p$-optimal convergence of the method in the DG norm also on special simplicial meshes as in~\cite{Cockburn-Dong-Guzman:2008}, thus generalizing the results in~\cite{Houston-Schwab-Suli:2000} to the case of simplicial meshes. \end{itemize} To {this} aim, we analyse the $\h\p$ approximation properties of the {Cockburn-Dong-Guzm\'an} (henceforth denoted by CDG) projector introduced in~\cite{Cockburn-Dong-Guzman:2008B}.
 In particular, we generalise the one dimensional results in~\cite[Lemmas~$3.5$ and~$3.6$]{Schotzau-Schwab:2000} to simplices in two and three dimensions.

-A possible reason why the simplicial mesh case was not contemplated in~\cite{Houston-Schwab-Suli:2000, Houston-Schwab-Suli:2002} is that $\h\p$-optimal convergence estimates for the trace of the polynomial $L^2$-projection operator on simplices crucial in the analysis of the CDG projector properties were derived later~\cite{Chernov:2012, Melenk-Wurzer:2014}.
+A possible reason why the simplicial mesh case was not contemplated in~\cite{Houston-Schwab-Suli:2000, Houston-Schwab-Suli:2002} is that $\h\p$-optimal convergence estimates for the trace of the polynomial $L^2$-projection operator on simplices{,} crucial in the analysis of the CDG projector properties were derived later~\cite{Chernov:2012, Melenk-Wurzer:2014}.

 \paragraph*{Notation.} Let~$D$ be a Lipschitz domain in~$\Rbb^d$, $d=1$, $2$, and $3$, with boundary~$\partial D$.
 The space of Lebesgue measurable and square integrable functions over~$D$ is~$L^2(D)$.
 The Sobolev space of positive integer order~$s$ is~$H^s(D)$.
 We also write~$L^2(D) = H^0(D)$.
 We endow~$H^s(D)$ with the inner product, seminorm, and norm